kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

 The feature can be disabled by restarting the `kube-controller-manager` with the feature gate set to `false`.

-Any `tolerance` values set on existing HPAs will be ignored by the `kube-controller-manager` when the feature gate is off.
+Any `tolerance` values set on existing HPAs will be ignored by the `kube-controller-manager` and `kube-apiserver` when the feature gate is off.

 ###### What happens if we reenable the feature if it was previously rolled back?